Lovely-Development-Team/MottoBotto/README.md

 `!motto`

 MottoBotto will always react with emoji, but can also be configured to react with a text message response.
 The defaults for both are as follows, although the emoji reactions can be changed in configuration:
+* ⏳ MottoBotto is waiting for approval from the motto's author before adding the motto to the leaderboard.
+There is currently no corresponding text reply for this situation.
 * 📥 MottoBotto added the nominated motto to the collection: "'Nominated-motto' will be considered!"
 * ❓ MottoBotto does not know what you're responding to (i.e. the nominator has forgotten to reply to the motto they are nominating): "I see no motto!"
 * ♻️ MottoBotto has previously added the nominated motto to the collection.
-There is currently no text reply for this situation.
+There is currently no corresponding text reply for this situation.
 * ❌ MottoBotto is not allowing itself to be nominated (i.e. the nominated message was written by MottoBotto): "Skynet prevention"
 * 🎣 MottoBotto has rejected the motto for motto-fishing (i.e. the motto was written by the nominator): "Motto self-suggestions are forbidden"
-* 🙅 MottoBotto has rejected the motto for violating at least one rule (e.g. the motto is shorter than two words, the motto @-mentions another user, etc.) There is currently no text reply for this situation.
+* 🙅 MottoBotto has rejected the motto for violating at least one rule (e.g. the motto is shorter than two words, the motto @-mentions another user, etc.) There is currently no corresponding text reply for this situation.

 #### Change Emoji